Many who devoted their lives to Fidel Castro now line the streets for a final tribute

 Artemio Jiménez Ruiz was holding his 4-year-old granddaughter Daily as he patiently waited.
 “Where is Fidel?” he asked the little girl.
 “In my heart,” she responded.

-"From the time she was very small, we taught her about revolutionary leaders," said Jiménez.
+“From the time she was very small, we taught her about revolutionary leaders,” Jiménez said.

 But as dusk faded into night, Castro’s ashes still hadn’t arrived.